ansible/ansible-lint/docs/usage.md

 ## Linting playbooks and roles

-Ansible-lint recommends following the
-{ref}`collection structure layout <collection_structure>` whether you plan to build a collection or not.
+Ansible-lint recommends following the [collection structure layout] whether you plan to build a collection or not.

 Following that layout assures the best integration with all ecosystem tools because it helps those tools better distinguish between random YAML files and